-- English and Welsh language skills are essential for all posts - Please refer to the language skills guidance available here Language skills guidance for information on which levels apply. - Other language should be completed where applicable or state "none" if not required.
+- English and Welsh language skills are essential for all posts - Please refer to the language skills guidance available here What are the language skills levels? for information on which levels apply. - Other language should be completed where applicable or state "none" if not required.

-If, after following the language skills guidance, you are still unsure which levels apply, speak to your HR Advisor.
+If, after following the language skills guidance, you are still unsure which levels apply, speak to your HR Business Partner.